osl-academy/numpy-100-es/100_Numpy_exercises_with_hints_with_solutions.md

 E = np.all(Z[:,1:] == Z[:,:-1], axis=1)
 U = Z[~E]
 print(U)
-# soluiton for numerical arrays only, will work for any number of columns in Z
+# solution for numerical arrays only, will work for any number of columns in Z
 U = Z[Z.max(axis=1) != Z.min(axis=1),:]
 print(U)
 ```